Your Step-by-Step Guide to Annual Return Filing

 In addition to financial statements, an annual return also includes your company’s shares details.

-The number of shares held refers to the total number of shares that each shareholder owns in a company.
+- Number of shares held – The number of shares held refers to the total number of shares that each shareholder owns in a company.

-This is the total value of shares that a company has issued (sold) to shareholders.
+- Issued share capital – This is the total value of shares that a company has issued (sold) to shareholders.
 It is calculated by multiplying the number of shares issued by their nominal (or par) value.

-This refers to the portion of the issued share capital that has been fully paid for by the shareholders.
+- Paid-up share capital – This refers to the portion of the issued share capital that has been fully paid for by the shareholders.
 If a company issues shares at a certain price and the shareholders pay this amount in full, those shares are considered "fully paid."
 In actual terms, paid-up share capital represents the actual funds received by the company from members in exchange for shares.

 Another crucial component is the Management Discussion and Analysis (MD&A) of a business.
-This is a section of your annual report or quarterly filing where the management submit a narrative explanation of the accounting and financial statements to the company's stakeholders.
+This is a section of your annual report or quarterly filing where the management submits a narrative explanation of the accounting and financial statements to the company's stakeholders.
 It offers the management's perspective on the company's financial performance, condition, and particulars of future prospects.

 Company details verification